ImpressiveTaste/MakerFaire-LX34070A-Demo-2025/README.md

 ## Included Demos

 - **`MotorGaugeDemo.py`** – PyQt6 application displaying the motor angle on multiple widgets.
-It can also plot sine and cosine waveforms and includes a calibration routine.
+It can also plot sine and cosine waveforms and includes a calibration routine (Qt5 variant available).
+- **`MotorGaugeDemo_Qt5.py`** – PyQt5 version of the gauge demo for easier deployment on older systems.
 - **`KidMotorGaugeDemo.py`** – Simplified gauge designed for kids with a colourful dial and spinning star.
 - **`InductiveSensorDemo.py`** – PyQt6 version of the resolver signal monitor built with `pyqtgraph`.
 - **`InductiveSensorDemoTk.py`** – Tkinter variant of the resolver demo using `matplotlib` for plotting.